Skip to content

 Third, the variety.
 In a single week you can have toes-in-the-sand fine dining, explore a rugged national park in a Jeep, snorkel a WWII shipwreck, watch the sunset from a private catamaran, and still have time for lazy beach days.
 Few honeymoon destinations offer this kind of range in such a compact space.

 Where you stay sets the tone for your entire honeymoon.
-Here are my top picks, ranked by romance factor.
+Here are our top picks, ranked by romance factor.

 What makes Bucuti special for honeymooners is the personal touch.
 General Manager Ewald Biemans often greets guests himself.
 The staff remembers your name by day two.
 The resort arranges beach dinners, couples massages, and champagne surprises without the hard sell.
 Rates run $450-700 per night depending on season and room type.
 Worth every cent for a honeymoon.